 - Museum of Contemporary Art

-This art deco building, along with its modern add-on, hosts a free to enter art museum right along the water.
-It features over 4,000 works from Australian artists including work by Aboriginal and Torres Strait Islander artists.
+This art deco building and its modern add-on host a free-to-enter art museum right along the water.
+It features over 4,000 works from Australian artists, including work by Aboriginal and Torres Strait Islander artists.

 - Writers Walk